p2irc/deepplantphenomics/docs/Model-Options.md

 set_problem_type()
 ```

 Set the type of problem for the model.
-Default is `'classification'`, other option is `'regression'`.
+Default is `'classification'`, other options are `'regression'` or `'semantic_segmentation'` (really just pixel-wise regression with a fully convolutional network, but useful for segmentation applications.
+See [semantic segmentation](/Semantic-Segmentation/)).

 ```
 set_train_test_split()